 Having Wi-Fi trouble on your iPhone or Android device?
 We certainly feel your pain.
 There are a number of things you can try out if your Wi-Fi is not working, none of which require any technical knowledge whatsoever.
-Each solution only takes a few minutes to complete, so you’ll be able to go through this entire list in no time at all.
+Each solution only takes a few minutes to complete, so you can get through this entire list in no time.

-We’ve listed a few of the most common fixes below, which should hopefully solve your Wi-Fi related issues.
+We’ve listed a few of the most common fixes below, which should hopefully solve your smartphone Wi-Fi-related issues.
 Let’s get started.

-If your Wi-Fi is not working, the first thing to do is to check the most basic settings.
-Start by checking if you’ve switched on Wi-Fi on your device.
-Also check that you don’t have Airplane mode enabled, as that will prevent your device from connecting to the web.
+If your phone’s Wi-Fi stops working, the first thing to do is to check the most basic settings.
+First, make sure that you’ve switched on Wi-Fi on your device.
+Also check that you don’t have Airplane mode enabled, as that will prevent it from connecting to the web.
 These might seem like ultra-obvious things, but those are often the last things people think to check!

 Turn off Bluetooth if your Wi-Fi is not working